rzeczuchy/rzeczuchyBlog/README.md

 Repository for the rzeczuchyBlog app.

 ## Starting app using Pipenv
 For this method you'll need [Pipenv](https://pypi.org/project/pipenv/).
-This the workflow I'd recommend for running the app.
+This is the workflow I'd recommend for running the app.

 To run the app, clone the repository.
 In the root folder (where `Pipfile` is located) install packages using Pipenv:
 ```